Telegram Bots have been one of the most distinctive features of Telegram.

 The /filter is one such command that works in the Rose bot.
-If you want the Rose bot to reply to a word or phrase on your group, you can use the filter command.
+You can use the filter command if you want the Rose bot to reply to a word or phrase in your group.
 Use the “/filter” command followed by the “word/phrase” you want Rose to reply to and then add a response.
 Similarly, the Junction bot has a “/filter” command to enable your filter messages that you do not want to receive on your channel.

 Telegram is one of the few messaging platforms (after Discord) that allows its users to automate tasks and perform various functions using commands.
 Let’s dive in and learn more about the “/filter” command and scenarios where you can use it.